Our quick checklist for your family vacation in Greece

 If you want to make a few Instagram posts from the beach, check your emails, or take videos when on holiday in Greece, you’ll probably be taking some tech gear with you.
 Smartphones, cameras, laptops and Kindles have become almost standard travel accessories these days! few things to keep in mind:

-- The power grid is different in Europe to the US.
-Whilst many gadgets and electronic items account for this, some such as hairdryers do not.
-You’ll either need a power converter, or better still just leave them at home.
+- The power grid is different in Europe from the US.
+Whilst many gadgets and electronic items such as tablets/ phones/ computers account for this, some others such as hairdryers do not.
+You’ll either need a power converter or better still just leave hairdryers at home.
 Your hotel is likely to have these available for your use anyway.
 There’s a good article with some more information here.

-- You’ll still need to take a European adaptor with you to plug your device into the wall.
+- You’ll still need to take a European adapter with you to plug your electronic devices into the wall .e. tablets/ phones/ computers.
 Just arrived in Greece and forgotten to pack one?
 Don’t worry, you’ll find one somewhere!
+Here is the US-to-European adapter that you can buy.

-- If you are planning an island-hopping yacht trip, you might want to add an adaptor with a “car lighter” style attachment.
+- If you are planning an island-hopping yacht trip, you might want to add an adapter with a “car lighter” style attachment.

 Ideas for clothes packing